antosubash/abp-community-content/posts/creating-a-modular-abp-application-part1.md

 # Modular application development Part 1 (Single database)

 In this post we will see how to develop a modular abp application.
-We will explore the Module template and then create sample modules.
-Each module will use the one database to store the modules data and separate database for the identity data.
+We will explore the Module template and then create sample modules. all module will use the same database to store the modules data and the identity data.

 ## Modular application in ABP